Holiday inspiration currently loading...

 Situated a short distance outside Oban at the end of a single track road, this historic restaurant, with its adjacent modern residence, really is a tranquil and special place to contemplate the dramatic beauty of the west coast.
 Mouthwatering langoustines and lobster are kept fresh off the end of the pier before being served to you in one of Argyll’s finest restaurants.
 As you contemplate the sunset over the distant Morvern hills, you may be lucky enough to glimpse otters and seals.
 There is a good selection of fine malts available in the bar, too!

 Enjoy another scenic journey south to Tarbert and the tiny ferry port of Kennacraig, from where you will catch the ferry to Islay, renowned for its variety of distilleries and peaty malts.
 A visit to Islay should be high on every whisky aficionado’s list.
-This corner of the Inner Hebrides is home to no fewer than eight working distilleries, producing world-famous brands such as Laphroaig and Bowmore, to characterful malts such as Bruichladdich and Ardbeg, and the newest arrival at Kilchoman, a recently opened farm distillery.
+This corner of the Inner Hebrides is home to no fewer than nine working distilleries, producing world famous brands such as Laphroaig and Bowmore, to characterful malts such as Bruichladdich and Ardbeg and recent newcomers with fresh approaches, Kilchoman and Ardnahoe.

-A neighbour of Bruichladdich distillery, this luxury small hotel provides relaxed, informal accommodation and fantastic hospitality.
-You will appreciate the serenity of being away from it all, the clarity of the air, the ever-changing colours of Loch Indaal interrupted only by the wildlife busy on the shore.
-This view alone will make you understand why the owner recently returned home to Islay and put heart and soul into transforming this stately Victorian building.
-Your room is prepared with much care and attention and the kitchen makes excellent use of fresh local produce to deliver imaginative and mouth-watering creations for dinner.
+At the island’s main crossroad, this small, locally owned hotel provides relaxed, informal accommodation and fantastic hospitality.
+You will appreciate the serenity of being away from it all, the clarity of the air, and the ever changing colours of Loch Indaal interrupted only by the wildlife busy on the shore.
+The kitchen makes excellent use of fresh local produce to deliver imaginative and mouthwatering creations for dinner while the bar is a pleasant place to pass some time in the company of other island visitors and locals.

 We take the ferry crossing back to the mainland and head past Loch Lomond to Edinburgh.
 We will include a stop in the whisky specialist shop – Loch Fyne Whiskies – in Inveraray, perfect for some last minute purchases.